stugrul/offer-service/README.md

 Offer Service

+**Description**

+This is a Restful Offer Service which allows merchants to sell offers.
+Application communicates over HTTP protocol

 **Getting Started**

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.